Andi-Cirjaliu/edge-operators-crunchy-postgres-stack/tutorials/Crunchy-PostgreSQL-Operator-PGO-tutorial.md

 ### Create a database

 Create a PostgreSQL DB Cluster (database) specifying a database user and password.
-This will create 'my-db' cluster (database) and the 'pguser' database user will be created for accessing the created cluster (database)
+This will create 'my-db' cluster (database) and the 'pguser' database user with 'password' password will be created for accessing the created cluster (database)

 ```execute
 pgo create cluster my-db --username pguser --password password